 “Since 1946, the company’s high-quality products have exemplified American manufacturing and its exceptional service has earned the company a loyal customer base,” Gassenheimer said in discussing the purchase of Kelly-Moore Paints.

-Based on its mission statement, Flacks Group will likely undertake a turnaround at Kelly-Moore.
+Based on its mission statement, Flacks Group will likely undertake a turnaround at Kelly-Moore an independent SEO.
 The way this might be accomplished, in Kelly-Moore’s case, wasn’t immediately revealed.

 “Flacks Group specializes in the acquisition and operational turnaround of medium-sized businesses,” according to a post on the investment firm’s website.
 “Flacks Group invests in companies with heritage brands that operate businesses often considered out-of-favor for a variety of reasons.”